-It was eight and one half years ago that we first drove Bethany to Shepherdstown, WV to tour Shepherd College.
-The trip to Shepherdstown and Charles Town seemed so far.
+It was eight and one-half years ago that we first drove Bethany to Shepherdstown, West Virginia to tour Shepherd College.
+The trip to Shepherdstown and neighboring Charles Town seemed so far.
 But it would become a trip we would make many times as both Bethany and Ashley attended Shepherd College (now University).

 We had a picnic at Bethany and Andy’s place today.
 For the second time this year, I decided to bike to Charles Town instead of drive.
 It is getting lighter later and I couldn’t leave home until almost 7:00 a.m.

 My route took me up Minnieville Rd to Delaney Road where I sprinted and reached 42.3 mph crossing Neabsco Creek.
 I always have to break 40 mph there.
 I followed Delaney to Ridgefield Rd then to the Prince William Parkway.
 I took the Parkway to Manassas then followed Sudley Road past Manassas Mall and Manassas Battlefield.
 After passing the battlefield I turned right on Gum Springs Rd which immediately enters Loudoun Co.
 I followed Gum Springs Rd to Braddock Rd then turned left on Braddock Rd.